vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 **Ashoke's Attempt to Explain the Name at 14 -** When Gogol turned 14, his father almost divulges why he named his son after the author, but Ashoke keeps that information to himself.
 Instead, Ashoke simply gives a copy of Gogol's stories to his son.
 Gogol puts the book away and does not read it.

-**Father Reveals the Train Accident:** Ashoke finally tells Gogol about his namesake and the train accident **after Gogol officially changes his name to Nikhil**.
+**Father Reveals the Train Accident -** Ashoke finally tells Gogol about his namesake and the train accident after Gogol officially changes his name to Nikhil.

 #### Name Change and Identity